 - advice and guidance on inclusive practice.

-The Council's framework is intended to meet the needs of pupils of statutory school age who are:
+The local authority's framework is intended to meet the needs of pupils of statutory school age who are:

 - permanently excluded from school;